AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ## Using Webhooks through Adobe I/O Events

-Adobe I/O Events offers the possibility to build an event-driven application, based on events originating from Photoshop and Lightroom APIs.
+Adobe I/O Events offers the possibility to build an event-driven application, based on events originating from Photoshop.
 To start listening for events, your application needs to register a webhook URL, specifying the Event Types to receive.
 Whenever a matching event gets triggered, your application is notified through an HTTP POST request to the webhook URL.
-The Event Provider for Photoshop and Lightroom APIs is `Imaging API Events`.
+The Event Provider for Photoshop APIs is `Imaging API Events`.
 This event provider has two event types:
 1. `Photoshop API events`
-2. `Lightroom API events`

 As the names indicate, these event types represent events triggered by the individual APIs.